KyberNetwork/developer-portal/docs/integrations-pluginsusecase.md

 id: Integrations-PluginsUseCase
 title: Plugins
 ---
-E-commerce sites that utilise plugins like WooCommerce can extend their payment gateway to also accept tokens by using our extension of these popular plugins.
-For example, with our version of the WooCommerce plugin, customers and businesses can pay and receive payments in their token of choice.
+E-commerce sites that utilise popular plugins like WooCommerce can extend their payment options to also accept ERC20 tokens by using Kyber's WooCommerce plugin.
+For example, with Kyber's WooCommerce plugin, customers and businesses can pay and receive payments in their token of choice.

-The diagram below shows how you can easily upgrade your e-commerce sites with our plugins.
+The diagram below shows how you can easily integrate your e-commerce sites with Kyber's plugins and start accepting payments in any ERC20 tokens.

 ![Plugins](/uploads/plugins.png "Plugins")

-Crypto based e-commerce sites like Hodlmoon ....
+Hodlmoon is an e-commerce website that has been integrated with Kyber's WooCommerce plugin thus allowing them to accept payments in any ERC20 tokens whilst still receiving DAI.

-Applications also have the opportunity to join our *Fee Sharing Program*, which allows fee sharing on each trade that originates from your application.
+E-commerce sites that uses these plugins also have the opportunity to join Kyber's *Fee Sharing Program*, which allows fee sharing for each payment originating from your e-commerce site.
 Learn more about the program [here](integrations-feesharing.md)!

 ## Integrate Your Application
-The 2 widgets you can integrate with are the [Kyber Widget](integrations-widgetguide.md) and the [Sign-In Widget](integrations-widgetoauth.md).
+To learn about how you can integrate with Kyber's plugins, please take a look [here](integrations-woocommercepluginguide.md).